Types of Cyber Tabletop Exercises You can Host

 So what exactly is a cyber tabletop exercise?
 Also known as a cyber disaster recovery tabletop workshop or a cyber incident response test, this exercise aims to evaluate every aspect of your organisation’s preparedness in case of a cyber-attack.

 From the technical responses to the tactical ones, the effectiveness of all of them is put to test by an experienced facilitator who will throw multiple cyber crisis scenarios at the participants of the exercise with the objective of showing the organisation the gaps and loopholes that it must plug in its cyber response strategy.
+You can download our Cyber Crisis Tabletop Exercise Checklist to start preparing for your own incident response test.

 Types of cyber crisis tabletop exercises that you can host & practise with: